abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

                       :unique true}]]}}
 ```

-[The structure of index](https://github.com/abogoyavlensky/automigrate#indexes) definition is similar to a field, but options in the third argument are required and contain index-specific things: set of fields `:fields` for index and uniqness flag `:unique`.
-There is also possible to make a partial index using `:where` option with HoneySQL syntax in it.
+[The structure of index definition](https://github.com/abogoyavlensky/automigrate#indexes) is similar to a field, but options in the third argument are mandatory and contain index-specific things: set of fields `:fields` for index and uniqness flag `:unique`.
+There is also possible to make a partial index by using `:where` option with HoneySQL syntax in it.

-To make a migration and apply it to database we run:
+To generate and apply the migration to the database, we execute:

 ```shell
 $ clojure -X:migrations make